Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices

-Communication with the quantum devices is done through the Qiskit SDK \cite{Qiskit}, which allows for the extraction of backed configuration information, as well as the construction of quantum circuits which are converted to basis gate circuits to perform the experiments.
+Communication with quantum devices is done through the Qiskit SDK \cite{Qiskit}, which allows the extraction of backend configuration information, as well as the construction of quantum circuits that are converted to basis gate circuits to perform the demonstrations.
 Once these circuits are run, the data can be extracted and used as desired.
-Qiskit also offers many built-in functionality such as readout error mitigation and state tomography procedures.
+Qiskit also offers many built-in functionalities such as readout error mitigation and state tomography procedures.

-Qiskit allows for a selection of several backend devices to be worked with, and for each offers a set of calibration data as well as device properties such as the qubit topology.
+Qiskit allows for a selection of several backend devices to be worked with, and for each, offers a set of calibration data as well as device properties such as the qubit topology.
 This information was used in this work as the parameters of the numerical solutions to verify the accuracy of the calibrations performed on the backend side.
-This information also provided scales of extra errors, such as readout and gate errors, which could be accounted for in analysing the data.
+This information also provided scales of extra errors, such as read-out and gate errors, which could be taken into account in analysing the data.

-This work made extensive use of the \textit{ibmq\_armonk} v2.4.23 device for single-qubit experiments, as well as the \textit{ibmq\_santiago} v1.3.40 and \textit{ibmq\_manila} v1.0.19 devices for multi-qubit circuits as these devices have 5 qubits each.
-These devices are examples of IBM's Canary and Falcon architectures, respectively.
-The topology of these devices is a simple linear structure, as in \Cref{fig:Q5_Topology}, and allows for the investigation of coupling effects between neighbours.
+This work made extensive use of the \textit{ibmq\_lima} v1.0.52, \textit{ibmq\_santiago} v1.3.40, and \textit{ibmq\_manila} v1.0.19 devices for multi-qubit circuits as these devices have 5 qubits each.
+For the results presented in this work, these devices were accessed over a period from November 2022 to July 2023.
+The topology of these devices (excluding \textit{ibmq\_lima} which has a "T-shaped" layout) is a simple linear structure, as in \Cref{fig:Q5_Topology}, and allows investigation of coupling effects between neighbours.